 Server resources represent virtual machines / compute instances running in your cloud.
 AWS calls these EC2 instances while Azure calls them Azure Virtual Machines.
 Regardless of the cloud, PowerDown represents them as servers.

-Servers are listed in the Resource List and look like this:
+Servers are listed in the Cloud Visualizer and look like this:

 AWS EC2 will release public IP addresses when a server instance is stopped.
 When the resource is restarted, it will acquire a new public IP address.
 If you require a constant public IP, you should use an EC2 Elastic IP for the instance which will remain associated with a stopped instance.